 Where you live during your time at university can make or break your student experience, and besides choosing your course, it is one of the most important decisions you’ll make.
 Many universities make every effort to house first-year students on-campus or in university-owned halls, but it isn’t always possible.

-Renting in the private sector can be daunting, especially when you’re leaving home for the first time.
+Exploring housing options outside the remaining university-owned rooms often means you’ll find high-quality, purpose-built rooms with great social spaces and excellent amenities.
+Renting in the private sector can be daunting, especially when leaving home for the first time.
 Still, if you choose a reputable student accommodation provider who is accredited by your university, you’ll be on the right track to finding your perfect home away from home.